 How to get a Foot Anstey training contract

-Training contract deadline (2019): 1 June 2017
+Training contract deadline (2020): 1 June 2018 (opens 31 October 2017)

 Foot Anstey offers 12 training contracts a year.
 Aspiring trainees can either apply for a vacation scheme or directly for a training contract.
 Both routes start with an online application form.
 In total, the firm receives around 300 applications.

 The firm uses a competency-based scoring process to assess vacation scheme applications, awarding a maximum mark of 48.
 To hit the cut-off point, typically in the upper 30s, applicants have to demonstrate evidence of commercial awareness, teamwork, communication and leadership skills.
 It goes without saying applicants should thoroughly check their forms before submitting – our HR sources reveal they once received an application addressed to regional rival Burges Salmon.

 An average year sees the firm invite around 18 candidates to join one of its week-long vacation schemes.
 These typically take place in early summer.
 Attendees spend their week working in a single department, though they also attend meetings with current trainees, lunches with partners and feedback sessions with their supervisor.
 “The feedback in particular is described as 'invaluable' by participants,” says head of learning and development, Susie Halliday.
 At the end of the scheme, candidates who impress are invited to attend an assessment centre a few weeks later.